 - Use a tool like Planio to track time on various projects, so you know where your time is going. ## Take Breaks

 People that work from home tend to either take too many breaks or not enough.
 An excellent way to find a happy balance is by incorporating the Pomodoro Method.
 With the Pomodoro Method, you spend 25 minutes on a task, then 5 minutes taking a break.
-A Tomato Timer app can help you easily implement this.
+An online timer can help you easily implement this without needing to install any additional software.

 You’ll be surprised by how much you can get done if you spend the full 25 minutes completely focusing on one task.
 Just make sure you take your breaks just as seriously.
 Breaks are necessary for re-energizing.
 Not taking breaks can be non-productive, and can drain the day’s energy at a rapid rate.